 Don Mellor is a climber, teacher, writer, and guide who has spent most of his forty-plus years of climbing here in the Adirondacks.
 His resume ranges from multi-day ascents of the biggest rock walls in Yosemite to first ascents of ice routes in Newfoundland.

 Read More About Don

 With over thirty years of extensive climbing experience including wall ascents of Half Dome and Long’s Peak as well as expeditionary climbs in Alaska and Canada, Mark’s expertise covers the entire climbing spectrum.

-Chad is one of Rock and River’s two “native born” guides.
+Chad is one of Rock and River’s three “native born” guides.
 Soft spoken, friendly and always professional, his designation as one of the few local AMGA certified guides demonstrates his strong commitment to his chosen profession.

 Born and raised just a few hours south of here, Jenny’s childhood was spent exploring the Adirondacks.
 Along the way she discovered her true passion in life – to spend as much time learning about and immersing herself within the natural environment.

 Jan’s knowledge of High Peaks trails is extensive, having hiked almost 900 high peaks summits, including seven rounds of the 46.